devpro/azure-pipeline-training/docs/build-first-steps/05-ci-angular.md

 - [ ] Create a new Azure Build pipeline named "05-angular-ci"
 - [ ] Pipeline definition must be in the file `.azure/pipelines/05-angular-ci.yml`
-- [ ] Pipeline must make sure NPM is installed
+- [ ] Pipeline should ensure NPM is installed
-- [ ] Pipeline should cover all checks to validate .NET code available in `samples/angular` (restore NPM packages, lint & run the tests)
+- [ ] Pipeline should validate JavaScript/TypeScript code in `samples/angular`: restore NPM packages, lint & run the tests
 - [ ] Every task must be done in distinct steps
 - [ ] No command line is authorized in this exercise, only use available tasks
 - [ ] All specific values must be defined as variables, no string duplication, no hard coded values in tasks